Skip to main content

 Key Takeaways

-- Resistograph testing measures wood density changes, detecting decay pockets and hollow sections with 95%+ accuracy
+• Resistograph testing measures wood resistance along selected drilling paths to help identify decay pockets and hollow sections

 Understanding Advanced Tree Structure Testing in Sydney

-Advanced tree structure testing utilises sophisticated diagnostic equipment to reveal internal decay, structural defects, and hidden weaknesses that are invisible to visual inspection.
-These cutting-edge techniques provide critical safety information about tree structural integrity, enabling informed decisions about retention, treatment, or removal based on objective scientific data rather than external appearance alone.
+Advanced tree structure testing uses diagnostic equipment to reveal internal decay, structural defects, and hidden weaknesses that are invisible to visual inspection.
+These current techniques provide useful condition evidence about tree structural integrity, enabling informed decisions about retention, treatment, or removal based on objective scientific data rather than external appearance alone.

-In Sydney's urban environment, where mature trees often coexist with valuable infrastructure and high pedestrian traffic, understanding internal tree structure is essential for managing risks and making informed decisions about tree management.
+In Sydney's urban environment, where mature trees often coexist with valuable infrastructure and high pedestrian traffic, understanding internal tree structure can be important for managing risks and making informed decisions about tree management.
 Traditional visual inspection, while valuable, can only assess external conditions and may miss significant internal problems that compromise tree safety.

 Advanced Diagnostic Technologies